IoTPlay/homedig2/docs/7b_ReleaseNotes.md

 Back to [README](../README.md) at root of the Repo.
 * * *

+### Dev 08 May '20
+- Added ServiceUp with config file to do periodic check if a services is up, and report to homie storage
+- added mechansisms with config file to call CoAP periodically to read .json from an http endpoint

 ### Dev 01 Mar'20
 - New Docker container only to hande reporting configured in Ansible Service, container name `home_dig2bi_1` - all reporting to be moved here.
 - Added web services end points at /dig2/devices and /dig2/nodepropvals - accessable on the url:port of the base service.
 (Must still add security)